33 Best Things to do in Skudeneshavn and Karmoy

 Most of our suggestions for things to do in Skudeneshavn and Karmoy are free, and this one is no exception.

-You can hire a rowing boat for free, from the tourist office in the main square.
-You pick up the oars and lifejackets here and then can set off and explore Skudeneshavn harbour from a different perspective.
+You can hire a rowing boat for free from the tourist office in the main square.
+You pick up the oars and lifejackets here and then can set off and explore Skudeneshavn Harbour from a different perspective.

 We were struck by how much life happened on the water here.
 Children, not much older than nine or ten, hop in their dinghies and go off for a little jaunt around the harbour.